Superconformal algebras and holomorphic field theories: Derived structures in complex geometry

 \subsection{Holomorphic theories on complex surfaces}

-In this section we introduce some classes of holomorphic field theories in complex dimension two, and recall how they arise by holomorphically twisting $\cN=1,2,4$ theories in four dimensions.
+In this section we introduce some classes of holomorphic field theories defined on complex surfaces.
+We work inside of the BV formalism so that the space of fields is equipped with a $(-1)$-shifted symplectic pairing, see \cite{CosRenorm, CG2, CostelloHol} for the requisite background.
+We recall how these theories arise as holomorphic twists of $\cN=1,2,4$ supersymmetric Yang--Mills theory in four dimensions in the next section.

+We start with the simplest holomorphic gauge theory, which is a holomorphic analog of a familiar topological theory.

-\begin{dfn} Let $\fh$ be a {\em graded} Lie algebra,\footnote{A similar definition applies for any $L_\infty$ algebra.} $X$ a complex surface, and $L$ a holomorphic line bundle on $X$. {\bf Holomorphic BF theory} with values in $L \tensor \fh$ is the BV theory whose fields are
+\begin{dfn} Let $\fh$ be a $\ZZ$-graded Lie algebra \footnote{A similar definition applies for any $L_\infty$ algebra.} and $X$ a complex surface. {\em Holomorphic BF theory} on $X$ with values in $\fh$ is the BV theory whose fields are

 with action functional